-Titre du stage / internship title: Atom chip technology for quantum gravity sensing
+Titre du stage / internship title: Quantum sensing of the gravity field

 Research context: Our team at SYRTE develops inertial sensors (gyroscopes, accelerometers...) based on atom interferometry technics.
 Benefiting from the maturity of cold atom technology, these instruments rely on manipulation of atomic wave-packets with atom-optics analogs of beam-splitters and mirrors, implemented, for example, via stimulated two-photon transitions.
 The universality of the atomic test mass and the unprecedented control over atom-light interaction allow for reaching record precision and accuracy levels in laboratory devices, which is the core of our research activity.
 An efficient technology transfer in our domain has led to the recent development of commercial products with applications in geophysics on the field, and of onboard instruments in ships or planes for inertial navigation and geoscience.